 Building on Abundance in Indigenous Communities

-This five-week online course will introduce you to Indigenous principles and practices for community work that build on strengths and assets for action.
-We offer you an open and safe space to learn from each other’s stories of community building and lived experiences.
+This five-week online course will introduce you to Indigenous principles and practices for community work that build upon strengths and assets for action.
+We offer you an open and safe space to learn from one another’s lived experiences and stories of community building.
 Our goal is to provide you with community-building tools and methods to meet the needs of present-day Indigenous families, communities, and Nations.
-By the end of the course, you will identify changes you want to see in your community or organization and create an engagement plan to begin putting your learnings into practice.
+By the end of the course, you will identify changes you want to see in your community or organization and create an engagement plan to begin putting your plan into practice.
 Keep in mind that community building is a long-term endeavour that braids together many voices, visions, and partners.
 Our approach is informed by more than a decade of working with Indigenous graduates, mentors, and Elders and emphasizes the abundance of gifts, talents, and contributions that are alive in all Indigenous communities.

 - Rediscover your community through a lens of abundance.